How to Make Fruit Powder and Why You Should Bother

 - Throw some in your morning oatmeal when you don’t have fresh fruit on hand.

-Although you can buy fruit powder online, it’s easy to make fruit powder at home to preserve whatever fruit is in season.
+Although you can buy fruit powder online [paid link], it’s easy to make fruit powder at home to preserve whatever fruit is in season.

 The recipe below can be used with any dried fruit.
 However, I also share the specific proportions for the fruit powder shown above.
 If you haven’t guessed yet from the photos, I made strawberry rhubarb powder!
 I chose to make strawberry rhubarb powder because it’s a flavor combination that is sadly relegated to pie and I wanted to experiment with using it in some fun new ways.
 I can’t wait to share the results!